skatejs/skatejs/README.md

 # Skate

-Skate is a web component library that is focused on being a tiny, performant, syntactic-sugar for binding behaviour to custom and existing elements without ever having to worry about when your element is inserted into the DOM.
-It uses the [Custom Element](http://w3c.github.io/webcomponents/spec/custom/) spec as a guideline and adds some features on top of it.
+Skate is a web component library based on the custom element spec.
+It's focused on being a tiny, performant, syntactic-sugar for binding behaviour to elements, attributes and classes using a consistent, simple and declarative API.

 HTML